VBaronFlutter/career-zones/README.md

 ### API json data

 - All API data currently is static under folder `public/data`.
 Data is stored in flat JSON file structure.
-- To generate the types from all files in the folder run `npm run build:types`, this will create folder `/api` with file structure types.
+- To generate the types from all files in the folder run `npm run build:types`, this will create folder `/api/interface` with file structure types.
+- API data can be pre-fetch as initial data